Science-based targets in sugarcane

 The SBTi has recently launched its Forest, Land and Agriculture (FLAG) guidance to enable companies operating in land-intensive sectors like food, agriculture and forestry to set science-based standards.
 This fills an important gap, since deforestation and other land-related impacts account for nearly a quarter of global greenhouse gas emissions, and represent a significant part of many businesses’ climate footprint.
 Land-based sectors can also make a big contribution to tackling climate change by removing carbon dioxide from the atmosphere – for example by increasing the amount of carbon stored in the soil.

 Within FLAG guidance the SBTi has developed mitigation pathways for various commodities, including beef, corn, soy, palm oil and timber, with the aim of reducing overall emissions in land-based sectors by 35% between 2020 and 2030.
 At the moment, though, it has no plans to develop specific guidance for the sugarcane sector.
-So Bonsucro is stepping in.
+So Bonsucro has stepped in.

 science-based targets in sugarcane

-We want to lead the development of a FLAG mitigation pathway for the sugarcane sector to drive down emissions in line with science and the goals of the Paris Agreement.
+We have led the development of a FLAG mitigation pathway for the sugarcane sector to drive down emissions in line with science and the goals of the Paris Agreement.
 This involves calculating a baseline of current land-based emissions per kilo of sugarcane production, looking at projected future production, then setting ambitious but achievable targets for reducing these emissions over the coming years.

 This project has been made possible by financial support from the Bonsucro Impact Fund through its Strategic Investment Budget.